Celdir/cgraph/README.md

 # CGraph - composable graph

 TODO
+ - Better error messages: derive Debug for all data and format node ids, etc into errors
+ - Perf tests for dinic and other algos, maybe use competitive programming problem test cases
  - Add `bfs_where` that bfs's based on conditional function and `bfs_to` that searches for a specific target, and a function that does both (name tbd).
 Same for dfs.
  - Add `.path(target)` to bfs and dfs structs that returns path to a specific target, much like ShortestPathTree.
 Maybe find a way to reuse that code.
 Do this instead of `dfs_to`
     - Implement `.path()` function (maybe `into_path()`) on the iterator object that will call `next()` on the iterator until target is found and packages findings in a nice struct.